risk-first/website/menagerie/Feature-Risk.md

 (At this point, it's worth pointing out that sometimes, _the user expects the wrong thing_.
 This is a different but related risk, which could be down to [Training](Training) or [Documentation](Documentation) or simply [Poor User Interface](Communication-Risk) and we'll look at that more in [Communication Risk](Communication-Risk).)

+### Regression Risk

+**Regression Risk** is basically risk of breaking existing features in your software when you add new ones.
+As with the previous risks, the eventual result is the same; customers don't have the features they expect.
+All of the risks so far are mitigated by [Testing](Testing) in various forms.

 ### Conceptual Integrity Risk

 Sometimes, users _swear blind_ that they need some feature or other, but it runs at odds with the design of the system, and plain _doesn't make sense_.
 Often, the development team can spot this kind of conceptual failure as soon as it enters the [Backlog](Prioritisation), however, sometimes it's only during coding that this becomes apparent.